East African School of Library and Information Science

 The East African School of Library and Information Science, also known as EASLIS, is one of the schools that make up the College of Computing and Information Science (COCIS) at Uganda's largest university, Makerere University in Uganda.

 EASLIS is located at Makerere University's main campus in Kampala, just next to Uganda's oldest academic library which is Makerere University's Main Library and it is situated next to the junction that leads to the school of Chemistry and not far from the university's Main Administration Block and the Freedom Square.

 History

-The school was founded in the year 1963 shortly after Uganda had gained independence and its establishment was meant to foster the development of library professionals in the East African countries which were three by then (Uganda, Kenya, and Tanzania).
-The school was established with funds from United Nations Educational, Scientific and Cultural Organization (UNESCO) and by the time of its establishment called the East African School of Librarianship.
+The school was founded in 1963, shortly after Uganda had gained independence and its establishment was meant to foster the development of library professionals in the East African countries (Uganda, Kenya, and Tanzania).
+The school was established with funds from United Nations Educational, Scientific and Cultural Organization (UNESCO) and at the time of its establishment called the East African School of Librarianship.